R4j4n/OpenAI-CLIP-in-PyTorch/README.md

 2. The text encoder is a standard Transformer model, say GPT2.
 The image encoder can be either a ResNet or a Vision Transformer.

 3. For every image in the batch, the Image Encoder computes an image vector.
 The first image corresponds to the I1 vector, the second to I2, and so on.
-Each vector is of size de, where de is the size of the latent dimension.
-Hence, the output of this step is N× de matrix.
+Each vector is of size de, where ```de``` is the size of the latent dimension.
+Hence, the output of this step is ```N× de matrix```.
-4. Similarly, the textual descriptions are squashed into text embeddings [‘T1‘,‘T2‘,...,‘TN‘] , producing a N× de matrix.
+4. Similarly, the textual descriptions are squashed into text embeddings ```[‘T1‘,‘T2‘,...,‘TN‘]``` , producing a ```N×de``` matrix.
 5. Finally, we multiply those matrices and calculate the pairwise cosine similarities between every image and text description.
-This produces an N×N matrix.
+This produces an ```N×N``` matrix.
 6. The goal is to maximize the cosine similarity along the diagonal - these are the correct ```(image, text)``` pairs.
-In a contrastive fashion, off-diagonal elements should have their similarities minimized (e.g., I1 image is described by T1 and not by T2, T3, T4, etc).
+In a contrastive fashion, off-diagonal elements should have their similarities minimized ```(e.g., I1 image is described by T1 and not by T2, T3, T4, etc)```.
 A few extra remarks:

 - The model uses the symmetric cross-entropy loss as its optimization objective.
 This type of loss minimizes both the image-to-text direction as well as the text-to-image direction (remember, our contrastive loss matrix keeps both the (I1, T2) and (I2, T1) cosine similarities).